robcarver17/pysystemtrade/docs/data.md

 - You want to run pysystemtrade in [production](/docs/production.md), which requires database storage.
 - You want both database storage and updated .csv files, maybe because you want to keep a backup of your data in .csv (someting that the production code does automatically, FWIW) or use that for backtesting

-Because of this it's possible at (almost) every stage to store data in eithier .csv or databases (the exception are roll calendars, which only live in .csv format).
+Because of this it's possible at (almost) every stage to store data in either .csv or databases (the exception are roll calendars, which only live in .csv format).

 <a name="set_up_instrument_config"></a>